Skip to main content

 Configuration Guide

-The Zammad connector uses API Access Token authentication (HTTP Token Authentication).
-This is the recommended method by Zammad for external integrations.
+The Zammad connector uses API Access Token authentication (HTTP Token Authentication) — the recommended method by Zammad for external integrations.

 API operations performed with the token inherit the same permissions as the user who generated it.
-For full access to all tickets and data, use an admin user’s token.
+For full access to all tickets and data, generate the token from an admin user account.

 Step 1: Access User Profile in Zammad